zeckdude/code-references/css/css-grid.md

   /* Three columns with the 1st and 3rd column at 100px and the 2nd column filling in the remaining space */
   grid-template-columns: 100px auto 100px;

+  /* Shorthand approach: Rows and columns are separated by a slash */
+  grid-template: repeat(2, 50px) / 100px auto 100px;
 }
 ```